SumithShetty1/chatedge/README.md

-# IntelliChat - AI Chatbot Web Application
+# ChatEdge - AI Chatbot Web Application

 ## Project Overview
-IntelliChat is a full-stack AI chatbot application built with the MERN stack and TypeScript.
+ChatEdge is a full-stack AI chatbot application built with the MERN stack and TypeScript.
 It enables users to interact with an intelligent assistant powered by Llama 3 model via Groq.
 The app features secure JWT authentication, chat history, and a responsive interface designed for dynamic, natural language conversations.

 ## Key Features
 - **AI-Powered Chat**: Conversational interface with Llama 3 model